axhse/password-checker/README.md

 ## Usage

-Client web page is located by relative path "/".
+The client web page is located at the relative path "/".
-Admin web page is located by relative path "/admin".
+The admin web page is located at the relative path "/admin".

-API documentation web page is located by relative path "/docs".
+API documentation web page is located at the relative path "/docs".

-## Implementation details
+## Implementation Details

-The data from HaveIBeenPwned is stored with storage implemented in `storage` package (more info there).
+The data from HaveIBeenPwned is stored with storage implemented in the `storage` package (more info there).
-This storage is fully async, as well as the application made with FastAPI.
+This storage is fully asynchronous, as well as the application made with FastAPI.